Core Concepts

 Parse Jobs

-Document parsing operates asynchronously because processing time varies significantly based on file size, content complexity, and document type.
-When you submit a document, ParseSphere returns immediately with a parse_id that you use to track progress.
+Document parsing runs asynchronously because processing time varies based on file size, content, and whether OCR is needed.
+When you submit a document, you get back a parse_id to track progress.

 Job Lifecycle